pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-ordinal-features.myst.md

 **Observe:**

-+ Looks okay - if this was a prpper project we'd want to know what those cryptic column headings actually mean
++ Looks okay - if this was a proper project we'd want to know what those cryptic column headings actually mean
-+ For this purpose we'll only use a couplf of the features so will press ahead
++ For this purpose we'll only use a couple of the features [`d450`, `d455`] and will press ahead

 +++ {"id": "M7oFbrrsJagB"}